BeatSwitch/lock/README.md

 ## Terminology

-- `Caller`: On object that can have permissions to do something
+- `Caller`: On identity object that can have permissions to do something
 - `Driver`: A storage system for permissions which can either be static or persistent
 - `Permission`: A permission holds an action and an optional (unique) resource.
 Can be either a `Restriction` or a `Privilege`
-- `Restriction`: A restriction denies you from being able to perform an action on an (optional) resource
+- `Restriction`: A restriction denies you from being able to perform an action (on an optional resource)
-- `Privilege`: A privilege allows you to perform an action on an (optional) resource
+- `Privilege`: A privilege allows you to perform an action (on an optional resource)
 - `Action`: An action is something you are either allowed or denied to do
 - `Resource`: A resource can be an object where you can perform one or more actions on.
-It can either target a certain type of resources or a specific resource by its unique identifier
+It can either target a certain type of resource or a specific resource by its unique identifier

 ## Features